ReiniervanLimpt/project-1-1920/README.md

 Nexus 5 Android 6.0.1 - Chrome 75

 * Everything works JS, CSS. only the editorpage is not responsive but it wasn't build for it.

+## Screen Reader Windows Narrator

+* Screen reader works only the books img doens't have a alt that is a fix.